Aetopia/Stonecutter/README.md

 - Some features might require DirectX 12.

-To enable this feature for Minecraft, add the following to Stonecutter's configuration file:<br>
+To enable this feature for Minecraft, add the following to `Game.ini`:<br>

 ```ini
 D3D11 = 1